cscart/docs/en/cscart_addons/addons/order_improvements/index.rst

 Available settings
 ==================

-    Here are available settings of the Order Improvements add-on:
+    Here are available settings of the Advanced Orders add-on:

     .. fancybox:: img/Order_Improvements_Selection_009.png
-        :alt: setting of the Order Improvements add-on
+        :alt: setting of the Advanced Orders add-on

     * **The width of the product icon on the order page**—Specify the width of the product icon in pixels for the order details page.